ilonakozak/Culinary-Converter/README.md

-# Bláthach - Culinary Converter - responsive website pure html and css
+# Bláthach - Culinary Converter

 I am working on building a web application for unit weight conversion using HTML, CSS3 and JavaScript.
 I use the gram, kg, ounce, pound converter, cups, spoons and teaspoons